sramteke171/Trivia/README.md

 7. As a user, when I click on NEXT button, I want to see the next trivia question
 8. When all questions are answered, I want to see the results of the game with appropriate user messages.

+Winning logic:
+- At least 5 correct answers are needed to win the country trivia
+- if you are a winner, then you get $10 gift card
+- Perfect score wins $100

 Nice to Haves:
 9. As a user I would like to see the list of trivia questions and answers after I answer each question
 10. It would be nice to see the timer for the game., which can alert after time outs, and stop the game